flodebarre/SocEvolSubdivPop/Programs/R/README.md

 - `Pics/` folder, contains the pdf of the generated figures.

-- `oldies/` folder, old scripts not used in the paper, kept for the record (won't be uploaded on Dryad).

 *NB* There are commands to open the newly created figures (`system("xdg-open...")`).
 This only works with Unix.
 With a Mac, you need to replace `xdg-open` by `open`.
 On Windows...
 I don't know!
 But it does not matter, you can always open the files manually!